midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Watches for a coin whose details are provided.
 There are limitations, which require usage of this operation to receive coins from contracts.

-It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be added to transaction history with "expected" status.
+It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be tracked as a pending one.

-Note: in many cases such transaction would be requested to be balanced, which, after merging, would result in the final, single transaction marked as pending instead of adding the original one with "expected" status.
+Note: in many cases such transaction would be requested to be balanced, in such case the final transaction should only be added as pending one.

 ## Synchronization process